-A stateful Path Computation Element (PCE) maintains the information of Label Switched Path (LSP) and resource availability within a domain, so multiple stateful PCEs are able to provide traffic engineering inter-domain routing through cooperating with each other.
+A stateful Path Computation Element (PCE) maintains the information of Label Switched Path (LSP) and resource availability within a domain.
+Multiple stateful PCEs are able to provide traffic engineering inter-domain LSPs through cooperating with each other.

-This document introduces the applicability of cooperative stateful PCE for establishing inter-domain inter-vendor LSP which is initiated by PCE.
+This document introduces the applicability of cooperative stateful PCE for establishing inter-domain inter-vendor LSPs which are initiated by PCE.